 Some technical details about the web apps

-Front end/client side technological stack
+Front end/client-side technological stack

 HTML is the simplest tool of the mentioned above.
 It's used to describe the structure and content of the different screens (or pages if you prefer) of the web app.

-Back end/server side technological stack
+Back end/server-side technological stack

 This is one of the well-established languages.
-It has a great eco system of different tools, libraries, etc.
+It has a great eco-system of different tools, libraries, etc.

-Another very wide-spread language with a vast number of libraries and tools.
+Python is another wide-spread language with a vast number of libraries and tools.

 It lacks a bit in performance compared to others, but there are ways to remedy this.

 Microsoft is developing C#.
 It has syntax and features similar to Java, but it's not as widespread.